skupperproject/skupper-example-activemq/README.md

-# Accessing a message broker using Skupper
+# Accessing an ActiveMQ message broker using Skupper

 Use public cloud resources to process data from a private message broker